Whatcom Community College

 - Click "View your Course Materials."

-You can also visit the WCC Bookstore on campus for assistance.
+You can also visit the WCC Campus Store in the Syre Student Center for assistance.
 Click here for current hours and contact information.

 If you cannot afford the cost of your required textbooks, apply for loaner books by using the Book Loan Application.
 Visit the Running Start Program Costs webpage for more information.

-You do no need to take the SAT or ACT to be eligible for Running Start.
-However, if you plan to attend a university in the Fall term following high school graduation, you should take the SAT, the ACT, or both during their junior year of high school.
-For specific information on which test the student should take, please contact the desired university.
+You do not need to take the SAT or ACT to be eligible for Running Start.
+However, if you plan to attend a university in the Fall term following high school graduation, you should take the SAT, the ACT, or both during your junior year of high school.
+For specific information on which test you should take, please contact the desired university.

 If you plan to complete at least one term of college following high school graduation (excluding summer), you may be considered a transfer student and may NOT need to complete the SAT or ACT test.
 Please contact the university directly to find out their admission policy on testing, as not every university requires a test.
-It is safe to assume that taking the SAT or ACT while in high school is advisable to make sure you have the most options for what to do after high school graduation.
+However, taking the SAT or ACT while in high school is advisable to make sure you have the most options for what to do after high school graduation.

 ALL classes!
 When students join Running Start, they become WCC students with full access to all courses.
 Just like any other student, you may have to meet certain prerequisites before you can take a class (like completing PSYC&100 before you can take PSYC&200).
 Classes that are not at college level (below 100 level) need to be paid by the student at the full tuition rate.